tanaytejush/Q-commerce-apps-EDA/README.md

-# Q-commerce-apps-EDA : A Deep Dive into the Delivery Performance, Customer Sentiment, and Platform Efficiency of India's Top Instant Delivery Apps
+# Q-commerce-apps-EDA : A Deep Dive into the Delivery Performance, Customer Sentiment, and Platform Efficiency of India's Top Instant Delivery Apps.

 Project Overview
 In the age of 10-minute delivery promises, instant ecommerce platforms like Blinkit, Swiggy Instamart, and JioMart are transforming consumer habits.
 But behind the scenes, how well are they really performing?